miu200521358/sword_blur/archive/Readme_en.txt

 《Mandatory Requirements》

 - If you publish or distribute a modified model, please include proper credit.
-- For Nico Nico Douga, please register the work in the content tree using a tree image (currently in preparation).
+- For Nico Nico Douga, please register the work in the content tree using a tree image (im11486697).
   - If you register as a parent in the content tree, credit listing is optional.
 - When distributing the model to an unspecified large number of people, please include credit or register it in the content tree only in the source (e.g., video) announcing the distribution.
   - It is not necessary to list credits for works using the relevant model.